-Filet Lace most often refers to a form of lace which has an open grid with filled square of the grid making a pattern.
-A version of crocheted lace which look similar to the traditional lace is the kind most commonly found today.
-It is called Filet Crochet.
+Filet Lace most often refers to a form of lace which has an open grid with the filled squares of the grid making a pattern.
+A version of crocheted lace that looks similar to this traditional lace is the kind most commonly found today, called Filet Crochet.

-There are tons of filet crochet patterns out there, both on the Internet and in books, with graphed patterns which can easily be converted to needlepoint.
+There are tons of filet crochet patterns out there, both on the Web and in books, with graphed patterns that can easily be converted to needlepoint.

 Traditionally this lace is done in white or off-white, but recently I have seen it done in colors as well.
 This creates additional possibilities for needlepoint.

-There are a couple of approaches to converting filet crochet to needlepoint, one using an open canvas and one using different stitches to make the pattern with a completely stitched pattern.
+There are a couple of approaches to converting filet crochet to needlepoint, one using colored canvas and one using different stitches to make the pattern on white canvas.

-Another method to adapt these patterns is explained in this post from Judy Harper.
-This method begins with a white canvas and uses framed Smyrna Crosses to create both the grid (the frame of Tent Stitches), the pattern (the white Smyrnas) and the fabric showing through the lace (the colored Smyrnas).
+Another method to adapt these patterns begins with a white canvas and uses framed Smyrna Crosses to create both the grid (the frame of Tent Stitches), the pattern (the white Smyrnas) and the fabric showing through the lace (the colored Smyrnas).

 It’s another great form of adaptation for needlepoint that helps you create original pieces.